Last updated: January 2026 · 9 min read

 Required Inspections

 San Francisco mandates multiple inspection stages for ADU projects.
-Initial site inspections verify existing conditions and proposed modifications.
-Subsequent reviews cover foundation, framing, electrical, plumbing, and final occupancy readiness.
-DBI inspectors conduct rigorous assessments to ensure full compliance with local building codes and safety regulations.
+Initial site inspections verify existing conditions and confirm proposed modifications match submitted plans.
+Subsequent inspections occur at critical construction stages, including foundation, framing, electrical, and plumbing rough-ins.

 Tips for Faster Approval in San Francisco